338th Infantry Regiment (United States): World War I

 The Doughboys of the regiment deployed to France as part of the American Expeditionary Forces and were billeted in the cities of Nevers and Cosne.
 The regiment didn't participate in any named campaigns during the war; its Infantrymen were used as individual replacements to the fighting Divisions.
 After completing its war service in France it was demobilized at Camp Custer on 14 April 1919.

-Between the World Wars
+Interwar period

-The 338th Infantry was reconstituted 24 June 1921 and assigned to the 85th Division (later redesignated as the 85th Infantry Division).
-The headquarters was at Lansing, Michigan.
+Pursuant to the National Defense Act of 1920, the 338th Infantry was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 85th Division, and allotted to the Sixth Corps Area.
+It was initiated on 5 November 1921 with the regimental headquarters at Kalamazoo, Michigan.
+Subordinate battalion headquarters were organized as follows: 1st Battalion at Kalamazoo; 2nd Battalion at Lansing, Michigan; and 3rd Battalion at Ann Arbor, Michigan.
+The regimental headquarters was relocated on 20 July 1923 to Lansing.
+The 2nd and 3rd Battalions were relocated by 1929 to Hastings and Jackson, Michigan, respectively.
+The regimental headquarters was relocated on 26 September 1932 to Kalamazoo.
+The regiment conducted summer training most years with the 2nd Infantry Regiment at Camp Custer, Michigan.
+The regiment conducted summer training with the Michigan National Guard's 126th Infantry Regiment at Camp Grayling, Michigan, in 1928 and 1934.
+The regiment also conducted infantry Citizens' Military Training Camps some years at Camp Custer or Fort Brady, Michigan, as an alternate form of summer training.
+The primary ROTC "feeder" school was Michigan State College of Agriculture and Applied Science in Lansing.

 World War II

 The 338th Infantry was ordered into active military service 15 May 1942 and reorganized at Camp Shelby, Mississippi.
 In July 1943, the regiment was organized with 3,256 officers and enlisted men: